splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 Time your update
 -----------------------

-As of August 7, 2023, Splunk APM began populating the new attributes with data.
-To prepare for the update you need to index the new attributes as tag so that you have the historical data you need.
+As of August 7, 2023, Splunk APM began populating the new attributes of raw trace data.
+However, TMS and MMS for these new attributes have not been created. you need to create TMS and MMS in order to receive any data.
+To prepare for the update you need to index the new attributes as tags so custom TMS and MMS begin receiving data for reporting.
 For TMS, which are used in Tag Spotlight, plan to index the new data at least 8 days in advance of the update.
 For MMS, which are used in dashboard charts and detectors, you'll need to update the SignalFlow for charts and dashboards to filter for both the old and new tags to prevent gaps in data.

 .. _index-new-attributes: